CST BLOG: Lab Expectations

 All Posts

-Autophagy is a catabolic process for the disposal of cytoplasmic contents that are captured by double-membrane autophagosomes and delivered to lysosomes for degradation The steps involved in canonical autophagy have been well studied over the last 30 years and includes complexes involved in the initiation of a phagophore, sequestration of cargo, elongation and maturation of the autophagosome, and fusion with the lysosome.
-More recently, it has been recognized that autophagy can take place in a selective manner permitting degradation of specific targets and organelles.
-Selective autophagy is generally achieved using specialized autophagy cargo receptors containing LC3-interacting regions (LIR) or GABARAP-interacting motifs (GIM) that associate with LC3/GABARAP family members on the phagophore.
+More recently, it has been recognized that autophagy can take place in a selective manner that permits the degradation of specific targets and organelles.
+Known as selective autophagy, it is generally achieved using specialized autophagy cargo receptors containing LC3-interacting regions (LIR) or GABARAP-interacting motifs (GIM) that associate with LC3/GABARAP family members on the phagophore.
 One of these selective autophagy processes that has gained interest recently has been the targeted degradation of fragments of the endoplasmic reticulum (ER) through a process referred to as ER-phagy or reticulophagy.

 The ER is a large multifaceted organelle that functions in protein folding and processing, calcium storage, and steroid and lipid biogenesis.
 It is composed of a heterogeneous and continuous network of flattened sacs, or sheets, and tubules that extend from the nuclear envelope to the plasma membrane.
-It can also be divided into rough ER, predominantly within perinuclear sheets, and decorated with ribosomes, and smooth peripheral ER involved in metabolic activities such as lipid and steroid synthesis.
-Tubular ER extends throughout the cytoplasm and provides contact points for signaling to other organelles including providing lipids for phagophore formation needed for autophagy.
-The ER structure is regulated in a dynamic fashion to maintain homeostasis and adjust to cellular stress.
-Defects in this process may be contribute to pathological conditions including metabolic and neurological disorders, cancer, and defense against infectious diseases.
+It can be divided into the rough ER and the smooth peripheral ER—the rough ER is predominantly within perinuclear sheets and decorated with ribosomes, while the smooth peripheral ER is involved in metabolic activities such as lipid and steroid synthesis.
+The tubular ER extends throughout the cytoplasm and provides contact points for signaling to other organelles including providing lipids for phagophore formation needed for autophagy.

-ER-phagy is one of the key processes that regulates ER morphology and functions in the fragmentation and removal of segments of the ER.
-Accumulation of unfolded proteins or exposure to conditions such metabolic or oxidative stress leads to compensatory ER stress programs that remodel of the ER structure and activate signaling pathways to cope with those challenges.
-Activation of ER-stress pathways such as the unfolded protein response (UPR) leads to an increase in ER membrane to help deal with increased demand.
-Once the stress conditions subside, ER-phagy can eliminate un-needed ER fragments.
-Over the last several years there have been advances in our understanding of ER-phagy.
-Most significantly, has been the discovery of several ER-resident autophagy receptors, including FAM134B, SEC62, RTNL3, CCPG1, ATL3, and TEX264.
-Each of these proteins contain at least one LIR or GIM which facilitate binding to LC3 or GABARAP family members on the autophagosome.
-These autophagy receptors contribute to ER-phagy at specific sites on the ER and in response to different stimuli including nutrient deprivation, ER-stress, and changes in calcium.
-Loss of these proteins are associated with expansion of damaged ER expansion, sustained activation of ER stress pathways, and pathophysiological regulation.
+Over the last several years, there have been advances in our understanding of ER-phagy.
+A significant advancement is the discovery of several ER-resident autophagy receptors, including FAM134B, CCPG1, ATL3, TEX264, SEC62, and RTN3L.
+These cargo receptors have distinct modes of regulation, expression, and localization patters within the ER.
+Each of these proteins contains at least one LIR or GIM, which facilitates binding to LC3 or GABARAP family members on the autophagosome.
+These autophagy receptors contribute to ER-phagy at specific sites on the ER and in response to different stimuli, including nutrient deprivation, ER stress, and changes in calcium.
+Loss of these proteins is associated with damaged ER expansion, sustained activation of ER stress pathways, and pathophysiological regulation.

 Many questions about ER-phagy remain, including factors that trigger ER-phagy, the role of post-translational modifications such as phosphorylation, ubiquitination, and UFMylation, and the role that it has in disease and potential therapeutic intervention.
-Cell Signaling Technology® (CST®) is helping researchers answer these important issues by providing fully validated antibodies to study ER cargo receptors, canonical autophagy regulators, and markers of ER-stress.
+Cell Signaling Technology (CST) is helping researchers answer these important issues by providing fully validated antibodies to study ER cargo receptors, canonical autophagy regulators, and markers of ER stress.

 Read other blogs in our autophagy series:

-Select References:
+Select References

--Ferro-Novick S, Reggiori F, Brodsky JL.
+1. Ferro-Novick S, Reggiori F, Brodsky JL.
 ER-Phagy, ER Homeostasis, and ER Quality Control: Implications for Disease.
 Trends Biochem Sci.
 2021;46(8):630-639. doi:10.1016/j.tibs.2020.12.013

--Hübner CA, Dikic I. ER-phagy and human diseases.
+2. Hübner CA, Dikic I. ER-phagy and human diseases.
 Cell Death Differ.
 2020;27(3):833-842. doi:10.1038/s41418-019-0444-0

--Chino H, Mizushima N. ER-Phagy: Quality Control and Turnover of Endoplasmic Reticulum.
+3. Chino H, Mizushima N. ER-Phagy: Quality Control and Turnover of Endoplasmic Reticulum.
 Trends Cell Biol.
 2020;30(5):384-398. doi:10.1016/j.tcb.2020.02.001

--Liang JR, Lingeman E, Luong T, et al. A Genome-wide ER-phagy Screen Highlights Key Roles of Mitochondrial Metabolism and ER-Resident UFMylation.
+4. Liang JR, Lingeman E, Luong T, et al. A Genome-wide ER-phagy Screen Highlights Key Roles of Mitochondrial Metabolism and ER-Resident UFMylation.
 Cell.
 2020;180(6):1160-1177.e20. doi:10.1016/j.cell.2020.02.017

--Mo J, Chen J, Zhang B. Critical roles of FAM134B in ER-phagy and diseases.
+5. Mo J, Chen J, Zhang B. Critical roles of FAM134B in ER-phagy and diseases.
 Cell Death Dis.
 2020;11(11):983.
 Published 2020 Nov 16. doi:10.1038/s41419-020-03195-1

--Wilkinson S. Emerging Principles of Selective ER Autophagy.
+6. Wilkinson S. Emerging Principles of Selective ER Autophagy.
 J Mol Biol.
 2020;432(1):185-205. doi:10.1016/j.jmb.2019.05.012

 Gary Kasof, PhD